Play hard, rest easy.

 If you’re looking to interact with locals, there are beautiful, often historic inns serving up delectable morning meals around town.
 Friendly proprietors can answer questions and give insights into Seward and the adventures that brought them here.

-These affordable properties offer the opportunity to meet travelers from around the world while exploring Alaska.
-Unique options include dry cabins and a yurt village a short drive from town, and private or shared rooms conveniently located in the heart of downtown.
+These affordable properties offer the chance to meet travelers from around the world while exploring Seward.
+Options include dry cabins and a yurt village a short drive from town, and private or shared rooms located in the heart of downtown.